RGB-420/xGoals/README.md

 ## 📊 Tableau Visualization

+The file `utils/soccer_field_transparente.png` is specifically designed to be used as a background image in Tableau dashboards.
+It aligns with the coordinate system used in the exported shot data.

 The generated CSVs (`complete_matches.csv`, `events_with_xG.csv`, etc.) are formatted and ready to be used in **Tableau** dashboards for advanced performance analysis.

 ---